busFred/rl_highway_driving/readme.md

         * `mdp_utils`

-            Contains helper functions specifically for mdp.
+            Contains helper functions specifically for mdp, such as used the trained policy to run the simulation.

-        * `policy_abc`

-            WORK IN PROGRESS.

-            Contains classes that define the policy.
-Some RL algorithm requires independent policy ML models; this module is intended for this purpose.

-            However, as this is more likely to be used with PyTorch, it might be moved to `int_mpc.nets` module.
-NOT DETERMINED YET.